-When notified of alleged bullying behaviour, school staff are required to:

-1. record the details of the allegations in Compass which will alert relevant coordinators.
+When notified of alleged bullying behaviour, school staff are required to record the details of the allegations in Compass which will alert relevant coordinators.

-The Cluster Coordinator is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the Cluster Coordinator may:
+The Cluster Leader is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the Cluster Leader may:

-- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parents of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above.
+- Speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - Speak to the parent/carer(s) of the students involved - Speak to the teachers of the students involved - Take detailed notes of all discussions for future reference - Obtain written statements from all or any of the above.

-All communications with the Cluster Coordinator in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the Cluster Leader while investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.